Student Safety and Wellness

 Ongoing Security Measures in Gwinnett County Public Schools:

-- School Resource Officers: GCPS currently employs 115 SROs, with two stationed at each high school, one at each middle school, and several at elementary schools.
-We also work with other law enforcement agencies to enhance security coverage at all schools.
+- School Resource Officers: GCPS currently employs 123 School Resource Officers (SROs), with two stationed at each high school, one at each middle school, and several across the elementary schools.
+The district’s police department also works with other law enforcement agencies to enhance security coverage at all schools.
+Additionally, GCPS has hired school safety officers to support the GCPS School Police Department while efforts continue to recruit and hire more SROs.

 - Centegix Crisis Alert System: All GCPS schools are equipped with the Centegix Crisis Alert system, which allows staff to discreetly call for help and provides first responders with precise location details, down to the room and floor.